Skip to content

 • Cisco - State of AI Security (2025) - Analyzes the emerging AI security risks and attack vectors within the AI threat landscape.
 Key findings reveal a growing need for proactive AI security research and the development of robust policies to mitigate these risks.

-• ICONIQ - The AI Builders Playbook (2025) - Focuses on the "how-to" of conceiving, delivering, and scaling AI-powered offerings, including product roadmap, go-to-market strategies, talent, cost management, and internal productivity.
+• ICONIQ - The AI Builders Playbook (2025) - Focuses on the how-to of conceiving, delivering, and scaling AI-powered offerings, including product roadmap, go-to-market strategies, talent, cost management, and internal productivity.
 Key findings indicate that AI-native companies are rapidly scaling products, with agentic workflows being the most common type of AI product built by 80% of AI-native companies, while model accuracy and the increasing importance of cost are top considerations for foundational models.

-• Okta - AI at Work (2025) - Focuses on the perspectives of C-suite executives regarding the transformative impact of artificial intelligence (AI) on security, innovation, and efficiency within organizations.
+• Okta - AI at Work (2025) - Focuses on the perspectives of C-suite executives regarding the transformative impact of artificial intelligence on security, innovation, and efficiency within organizations.
 Key findings reveal executive sentiment, concerns, and priorities regarding AI implementation, highlighting varying levels of understanding and integration across different organizations.

 • Wiz - AI Security Readiness (2025) - Analyzes the current state of AI security readiness among cloud architects, engineers, and security leaders, highlighting critical gaps.
 Key findings reveal widespread AI adoption is significantly outpacing the development of in-house security expertise and the implementation of AI-specific posture management tools, leading to substantial visibility challenges like shadow AI.